wp-plugins/wp-easy-recipe/readme.txt

 == Frequently Asked Questions ==

-1.How publish all the recipe post on any spefic page?
+ * How publish all the recipe post on any spefic page?

-Answer: Create a new page and add [wp_recipe_list_page] sortcode
+  Create a new page and add [wp_recipe_list_page] sortcode

-2.How update the social media content on details page?
+ * How update the social media content on details page?

-Answer: Find the "WP Easy Recipe" settings from admin ("Settings" >> "WP Easy Recipe") and update the content of social media
+  Find the "WP Easy Recipe" settings from admin ("Settings" >> "WP Easy Recipe") and update the content of social media

 == Screenshots ==